Copypants/flapi/README.md

 ## Examples
 Using this module within express or any other node server framework should be fairly straight forward.
-Nonetheless, I'd like to provide several examples and use cases to make implementation as easy as possible.
-These are not yet complete but are on the immediate todo list.
+I've provided a simple example within the [wiki](https://github.com/joelongstreet/flapi/wiki/Simple-Express-Example) of this project.
+One of the primary goals of this example is to demonstarte the importance of persisting the `oauth_token` and the `oauth_token_secret`.